 This is a three-part study with the first session lasting approximately 90 minutes and the second and third sessions lasting approximately 120 minutes each.
 The visits for this study will take place in the Center for Performing Arts at Kent State.
 During the first session, the child’s height and weight will be measured and he/she will receive a free screening of his/her speech, language, and hearing.
 The second or third visit will include a brief period of exercise on a stationary bike before the child is asked to give a short speech.
 The other experimental visit will include a period where the child is watching TV before he/she is asked to give a short speech.
 In both of these visits, the child will wear bands on his/her chest and wrist, both of which will monitor their heart rate.
 The child will also wear sensors on his/her fingers to measure other kinds of activity.
 The family will receive a brief summary of the results of their child’s speech, language, and hearing screening and a $20.00 gift card per visit.

 To be eligible for participation, the child must be in the age range of 8 to 12 years old, primarily speak English, have normal hearing, and no cognitive or neurological difficulties.
 In addition, children should have no diagnosed speech-language disorders other than stuttering.

-If you have any questions or know a child who would qualify for this study, please contact the Speech-Language Physiology Lab at 330-672-0262 or by e-mail at email@example.com.
+If you have any questions or know a child who would qualify for this study, please contact the Speech-Language Physiology Lab using this web form, by calling 330-672-0262, or by e-mail at firstname.lastname@example.org.